 Additionally, we would like to express our appreciation and thanks to the Board of Education and it's Finance Committee for their continuing support and guidance in conducting the financial affairs of the school system.

 Respectfully Submitted,

+Dr. Donald W. Phipps Superintendent

-Dr. Steve Stone Superintendent David C. Johnson Chief Finance Officer for its Comprehensive Annual Financial Report (CAFR) for the Fiscal Year Ended June 30, 2017.
+David C. Johnson Chief Finance Officer

+The Certificate of Excellence in Financial Reporting is presented to for its Comprehensive Annual Financial Report (CAFR) for the Fiscal Year Ended June 30, 2018.